 - Tuesdays (USA/UK/CA) /Wednesdays (AU/NZ/SG), on the 2nd and 4th Tuesdays of every month

 - Tuesday/Wednesdays. on the first Tuesday in US of the month.
-All member are welcome to get involved.
+All members are welcome to get involved.

 We are working towards having an online calendar, with all of our support groups and regular meetings, cages and Webinars listed.
 If you use an electronic calendar, this will then show you exactly when it is in your time zone.

-See some of our co-hosts in this photo gallery:
+See some of our support group co-hosts in this photo gallery: